JNPRAutomate/JNPRAutomateDemo-Class/docs/installinglab.md

 # Installing the Lab Repository

 The lab is a set of files and directories that are hosted on github.
 This allows the lab to be completely open for everyone to participate in creation of the lab.
-While this may seem like a new concept, github is the new was that developers share ideas and code to make the world a better place.
+While this may seem like a new concept, github is the new way that developers share ideas and code to make the world a better place.

 # Installing Git on your system